I do not own the Macdonald Hall series.

 "Grab an arm and pop it back," Bruno stated matter-of-factly.

 Larry and Mark each took hold of Sidney's arms and relocated his shoulders.
-Sidney cried out in agony and everyone in the room froze as the tell-tale footsteps of their Housemaster came stomping towards them.
+Sidney cried out in agony and everyone in the room froze as the tell-tale footsteps of the Housemaster came stomping towards them.